basho/basho_docs/content/riak/ts/1.4.0/using/timerepresentations.md

 For querying and adding data, however, we support [ISO 8601] string representations.
 This document will

 {{% note title="NOTE" %}}
-We recommend against using this feature in production.
+We do NOT recommend using this feature in production.
 Production applications should use the TS-supported client libraries to pass timestamps as integers, as this will ensure better performance and correctness.
 {{% /note %}}

 ## ISO 8601 Guidelines